ASOS Animal Welfare Policy

 Leather & Skin

 All leather or skin must be sourced as a by-product of the meat industry and from producers with good animal husbandry.
 Leather or skin must not be obtained whilst the animal is still alive or from aborted animals.
-Skins from wild-caught animals and exotic animals, including snakes, must not be used in products.
+Skins from wild-caught animals, exotic animals including snake and ostrich, must not be used in products.

 Wool must be sourced from producers with good animal husbandry.
 Merino wool must not be sourced from farmers who practice mulesing.